 - April 9: Easter

 - April 11: National Pet Day

 - April 22: Earth Day

-Finally on April 22 is Earth Day—this is a great time to run a campaign highlighting any sustainability or green initiatives your brand participates in.
-This holiday doesn’t need to be centered on driving sales, instead, focus on brand awareness and encourage your customers to get outside and into nature.
-Feature information about carbon offsets for shipping, eco-friendly packaging choices, giveback campaigns, sustainable products, etc. Apps like ShoppingGives let shoppers donate to an environmental charity of their choice with their purchase or you can select different products that automatically go to support these initiatives.
+Finally, April 22 is Earth Day—this is a great time to run a campaign highlighting any sustainability or green initiatives your brand participates in.
+This holiday doesn’t need to be centered on driving sales; instead, focus on brand awareness and encourage your customers to get outside and into nature.
+Feature information about carbon offsets for shipping, eco-friendly packaging choices, giveback campaigns, sustainable products, etc. Apps like ShoppingGives let shoppers donate to an environmental charity of their choice with their purchase, or you can select different products that automatically go to support these initiatives.
 Check out their pre-built templates in the Justuno library!